casasprunes/codeparts/README.md

 # codeparts
-A Blog about Kotlin, Kafka and Programming tutorials
+A blog about Kotlin, Apache Kafka and other Stuff